nspo/RateMeMaybe/README.md

 RateMeMaybe
 ===========
-- Asks the user if (s)he wants to open the Play Store to rate your application when certain requirements are met (see below)
+- Asks the user if (s)he wants to open the Play Store to rate your application when certain requirements are met (see below).
+This can and should be configured to be very cautious. **Don't annoy your users!**
-- Dialog icon, title, message and so on can be easily customized
+- Dialog icon, title, message and so on can be **easily customized**
 - Code uses SherlockFragment and SherlockFragmentActivity (from [ActionBarSherlock]) to be compatible with devices that have a very old Android version.
 If you don't need to support those, you can easily change the code to use normal FragmentActivity and Fragment.
 - Code is heavily based on [AppRate] by Timothee Jeannin
 - License: MIT